 Typically two rollers are located on the inside of the die, the pellets are produced on the outer edge of the die.
 The rollers are not actually set against the surface of the die.
 There should be no metal to metal contact.
 The rollers are set with a small gap, typically 1mm to create a carpet of material against the die.
 This gap improves pellet quality and also increases roller and die service life.

-Can you make BBQ wood pellets with a small flat die pellet mill? : Image – Amazon
+Can you make BBQ wood pellets with a small flat die pellet mill? : Image – Amazon.com

-Can you produce wood pellets/BBQ wood pellets with a small flat die pellet mill such as this?
+Can you produce wood pellets/BBQ wood pellets with a small flat die pellet mill such as the example above?
 Technically yes, I’ve done it my self as you can read on my about page.
 However, you need to be aware that its not easy and it can get very frustrating.
 If you are able to get the process/raw material controlled accurately enough it can be done though.

 Cooling the Traeger BBQ Wood Pellets and Packaging